brettz9/webappfind/README-old.md

 a number of areas:

 1. AsYouWish sites ask for permission, and once approved, can then immediately do their work.
 WebAppFind currently allows sites to ask for permission to register themselves as handlers, but their work will only become relevant when the user opens a file via WebAppFind.
-2. AsYouWish allows for a vast number of possible privileges (though subject to user approval) including potentially arbitrary file reading and writing (as with Firefox extensions), while WebAppFind is limited to file reading and writing (though it may expand to certain other circumscribed, user-initated file-related activities in the future) and only for those files so opened as opened by the user.
+2. AsYouWish allows for a vast number of possible privileges (though subject to user approval) including potentially arbitrary file reading and writing (as with some browser extensions), while WebAppFind is limited to file reading and writing (though it may expand to certain other circumscribed, user-initated file-related activities in the future) and only for those files so opened as opened by the user.

 # Usage notes (for end-users)